 Conversation Starters (K-8)

-Families are spending more time together at home than ever, which means the art of dialogue between children and their caretakers is being put to the test.
-We compiled this list of conversation starters and questions for kids K-8th Grade to infuse freshness, curiosity, playfulness, and connection into @ home communication.
+Smartphones, social media, and stress all put the art of dialogue between children and caregivers to the test.
+This list of conversation starters and questions for kids K-8th Grade to infuse freshness, curiosity, playfulness, and connection into @ home communication.

 Conversation Starters